DIY Bags and Accessories with Crystals

 Pass the right cord through the 3rd bead.
 Continue in the same way until the flap is 10 rows long.

-Attach chain to bag with eyelets.
+Attach the chain to the bag with eyelets.

-Cup holder with crystals
+Cup Holder with Crystals

 approx. 150 acrylic beads, square, faceted, transparent light golden yellow